Seattle Law Firm Files Class Action Lawsuit Over Portland Air Pollution

-Seven plaintiffs have filed a class action lawsuit against Bullseye Glass, a Southeast Portland manufacturer accused of emitting unhealthy levels of toxic heavy metals into that air.
+Seven plaintiffs have filed against Bullseye Glass, a Southeast Portland manufacturer accused of emitting unhealthy levels of toxic heavy metals into that air.

 Environmental testing by the U.S. Forest Service recently revealed the issue.
 Researchers found that moss throughout Portland pointed to “hot spots” with concentrations of toxic heavy metals like cadmium, arsenic, nickel and lead.

 The complaint, filed by Seattle law firm Keller Rohrback, said the plaintiffs intend to seek damages to be specified later.
 It cites concentrations of cadmium and arsenic that were far above Oregon’s established safety levels.

 State regulators have said Bullseye Glass was operating legally according to its permit.

 The complaint notes Bullseye successfully lobbied the Environmental Protection Agency for exemption from rules that would have limited some emissions.

 Robert Krueger is a neighbor to Bullseye and one of the plaintiffs.
 He and his wife Alyssa bought their home 11 years ago.
 They have two children ages 6 and 3.

 Kreuger said he wants to give Bullseye the benefit of the doubt, but he doesn’t want to live in a toxic environment.

 “My hope with the lawsuit is I can be reassured or have my soil replaced and grow vegetables again and not have to worry about dust getting kicked up when my kids are playing,” he said.

 Kreuger said he also hopes to see better regulation of all facilities.